You are here:

 • Exhibits greater natural variation in color and grain

-The distinction is not about capability, it’s about predictability and alignment with project requirements.
+The distinction is not about capability—it’s about predictability, alignment with project requirements, and ultimately the appearance.

 Why the Market Values Them Differently